syedsarmadkazmi/dietdoctor/README.md

 -   `npm run ios`: Open the app in the iOS simulator (Mac only).
 -   `npm run android`: Open the app in the Android emulator or a connected Android device.
 -   `npm test`: Launch the test runner in interactive mode.

-## Assignment Context
-Diet Doctor is actively seeking skilled developers to contribute to their mobile app.
-The assignment allows candidates to showcase their problem-solving and coding abilities.
-The main goal is to understand how candidates tackle tasks within a limited timeframe.